Dick Penner: "Ooby Dooby"

 In 1954, Penner had enrolled at the University of North Texas where he met Wade Moore.
 They composed "Ooby Dooby" in February 1955.
 Penner and Wade had taken a six-pack of beer onto the flat roof of their Lambda Chi fraternity house and wrote "Ooby Dooby" in a matter of minutes.
 Wade Moore later recorded a version of "Ooby Dooby" with Rod Barkley.
 After the recording of "Ooby Dooby" Rod Barkley quit the music business and moved back to his hometown of Gruver, Texas.

 Roy Orbison, then a student at North Texas and friend, became aware of the song and, sometime late in 1955, recorded a demo of it, together with "Hey, Miss Fannie", with his band, the Wink Westerners, at the Jim Beck Studio in Dallas, and sent it to Columbia Records.
 Columbia was not interested in Orbison, but pitched the song to Sid King and the Five Strings, a band from Denton, Texas, who recorded it on March 5, 1956, in Dallas.

 A second recording of "Ooby Dooby" by Orbison took place at Norman Petty Recording Studios in Clovis, New Mexico, and according to the authorised biography of Roy Orbison, this recording was Orbison's first record, released on Je-Wel 101 in March 1956.

 On March 20, 1956, a Roy Orbison session was set at Sam Phillips' Sun Studio, 706 Union Avenue, Memphis and "Ooby Dooby" was released yet again on Sun 242.
 By June 1956, the single had climbed to number 59 on Billboards Hot 100 and soon thereafter, sold over 250,000 copies.

-In 1986, Orbison recorded another version of the song and this version was featured in the movie Star Trek: First Contact as the favorite song on the jukebox of Zefram Cochrane (James Cromwell); played by Cochrane while meeting with the Vulcans who landed on Earth after detecting his first warp flight, the song is the first element of human culture shared with an alien race.
+In 1986, Orbison recorded another version of the song and this version was featured in the 1996 film Star Trek: First Contact as the favorite song on the jukebox of Zefram Cochrane (James Cromwell); played by Cochrane while meeting with the Vulcans who landed on Earth after detecting his first warp flight, the song is the first element of human culture shared with an alien race.

 The song has been covered by several other artists, including Creedence Clearwater Revival, on their album Cosmo's Factory.